agmenc/CSVera/README.md

 ## Download & Install
 * Download the [Complete Zip](https://github.com/agmenc/CSVera/raw/master/download/csvera-1.1.zip).
 To change versions, just grab the latest copy of [csvera.js](https://raw.github.com/agmenc/CSVera/master/download/files/csvera-1.1-min.js)
-* Modify the `<table>` in CSVera.html so that the `csv` attribute points to your own CSV file.
+* Modify the `<table>` in `CSVera.html` so that the `csv` attribute points to your own CSV file.
 This should have a header row.

 ## Usage
-* Open CSVera.html in your favourite browser (Chrome)
+* Open `CSVera.html` in your favourite browser (Chrome)
 * Click rows to select them.
-Use the arrow keys to move them up and down.
-CTRL-D (or CMD-D) to duplicate the row.
+Use the arrow keys to move them up and down. `CTRL-d` (or `CMD-d`) to duplicate the row.
 * Click column headings to activate filters.
-* Use CTRL-A then CTRL-C to copy the contents back to the original file (or CMD-A and CMD-C)
+* Use `CTRL-a` then `CTRL-c` to copy the contents back to the original file (or `CMD-a` and `CMD-c`)

 ## Abusage
 Google Chrome sucks a bit when it comes to security overkill.
-It won't let one local file AJAX-load another, since file:/// URLs don't have any origin, therefore violate the same origin policy.
+It won't let one local file AJAX-load another, since `file:///` URLs don't have any origin, therefore violate the same origin policy, even when they have the same origin.
 The workaround is to start Chrome with this check disabled.

 Mac:
 ```